syncfusion-content/wpf-docs/wpf/Navigation-Drawer/Getting-Started.md

 ## Adding sidebar menu items

-The sidebar menu populated by built-in items in SfNavigationDrawer.
+The sidebar menu can be populated using the built-in items.
+The items will be of type [NavigationItem](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.NavigationDrawer.NavigationItem.html) having many properties for customization.

 See also [Different display modes](https://help.syncfusion.com/wpf/navigation-drawer/different-display-modes) topic in SfNavigationDrawer.